-CyraCom offers video interpretation in over 25 languages, including Spanish and American Sign Language (ASL).
-We also have phone interpretation available in over 200 languages.
+CyraCom offers qualified video interpreters for over 30 languages, including Spanish and American Sign Language (ASL).
+We also have phone interpretation available in over 300 languages.

 Don’t let cost deter you from choosing the way you would like to interact with your LEP patients or customers.
 We offer our video interpretation service for spoken languages at the same price as our phone interpretation service.

-Health systems and businesses alike have adopted telehealth and video meeting solutions as alternatives to meeting in person.
-With CyraCom Connect, you can invite a video interpreter to a telehealth or video call that you have arranged through an existing teleconference platform.
+Health systems and businesses have adopted telehealth and video meeting solutions as alternatives to in-person meetings.
+With CyraCom Connect, you can invite a video interpreter to telehealth or a video call you have arranged through an existing teleconference platform.

-Your staff can reach CyraCom’s phone and video interpretation services from many different devices–including equipment that your facility already has, such as laptops, tablets, or mobile phones.
+With our CyraCom Interpreter App, your staff can reach CyraCom’s phone and video interpretation services from many devices–including equipment your facility already has, such as laptops, tablets, or mobile phones.

 Our services are available through our web portal or our free-to-download mobile app, the CyraCom Interpreter App, available via Google Play or Apple.
-There are no limits to how many devices you can connect to our app, and no licenses.
+No limits to how many devices you can connect to our app, and no licenses exist.

 CyraCom offers a wheeled interpretation cart to make accessing an interpreter even easier.
-We designed the Flex Elite Cart specifically for our health care customers – it is flexible, portable and extremely durable for the daily demands of a hospital.
-Ask us about options for lease or purchase, you can also bring your own device using the adjustable tablet enclosure.
+We designed the Flex Elite Cart specifically for our healthcare customers – it is flexible, portable, and extremely durable for the daily demands of a hospital.
+Ask us about options for lease or purchase, and you can bring your own device using the adjustable tablet enclosure.

 Our operations are HIPAA and PCI Compliant.
 We also meet several international standards for quality processes and hold the following ISO accreditations: